 Lying at MEPS

-I had a misdemeanor, petty theft, and my Navy Recruiter told me to lie and disclose it.
+I had a misdemeanor, petty theft, and my Navy recruiter told me to lie.
 I was scared, and confused on why he wanted me to lie, though my offense wasn't even disqualifying.
-My fine was NOT paid for when I signed, and I had no Idea that it was illegal to be processed with out fines being paid.
-I refuse to go into the USN with in-accurate papers.
-Is it too late to change my papers ... what will happen afterwards?
+My fine was not paid for when I signed, and I had no idea that it was illegal to be processed without fines being paid.
+I refuse to go into the USN with inaccurate papers.
+Is it too late to change my papers ... what will happen afterward?

 1. Need some clarification.
 Did you admit to the charge?
 If so and your fine just isn't paid, go pay it.
 If you didn't mention it, pay the fine and mention it when you ship.

 2. You have two choices.
 Leave it as is ... and play dumb when they come knocking in about 1½ yrs.
 It takes that long to get a secret clearance, and most rates require secrecy.
 When you arrive at the ship/command, you will be given interim secret by your CO.
 This will serve as a "stop gap" until your final secret comes in.
 When they come knocking and find this skeleton, you will be standing before the man, seabag packed, trying to explain your way out of an honor code violation.

 Or you can pay your fine and divulge this to the recruiter.
 It may void your enlistment contract ... and may require you to choose another rate.
 However, you don't have to worry about when big brother will come knocking.
 And you will be in compliance.
 Peace of mind is everything.

 What is the policy on asthma in the Navy exactly?
 Do they check your civilian medical records at the MEPS station.
 I have had asthma past the age of 12 but don't use an inhaler anymore and am perfectly capable of doing all the physical training required.